 One of the appeals of higher education is that it instills a sense of community within its students.
 Clubs, student organizations, and sororities and fraternities allow students to make connections with people who have common interests.
 This isn’t only for traditional students however.
 Non-traditional students, such as students with children, also have unique opportunities within student organizations.

-For example, the University of Missouri, St Louis and Northern Illinois University both offer sororities for student-moms.
+For example, the University of Missouri, St Louis and Northern Illinois University, Dekalb both offer sororities for student-moms.
 Additionally, many colleges have study groups and student-run organizations specifically for college students with kids.

 As you explore your educational options, remember to take advantage of all of the opportunities designed for parents returning to college.
 You’ll find that these programs will not only help you financially, but can make you a happier student as well.